-The company's reinvestment policy is based on considerations of sustainable operation and operational growth, and in accordance with the "Public Offering Companies Acquisition or Disposal of Assets Processing Standards" set by the competent authority, the "procedures for the acquisition or disposal of assets" are established as the company's reinvestment The basis of the business is to grasp the relevant business and financial status.
-In addition, in order to enhance the supervision and management of the reinvested company, the company has formulated the "Monitoring and Management Measures for Subsidiaries" in the internal control system, focusing on its information disclosure, finance, and business, Inventory and financial management to formulate relevant regulations, the company also regularly conducts audit operations, establishes related operational risk mechanisms, so that the company's reinvestment business can maximize its effectiveness.
+The company's reinvestment policy is based on the consideration of sustainable operation and operational growth, and "procedures for the acquisition or disposal of assets" stipulated in accordance with the "Procedures for the Handling of Assets Acquired or Disposed by Public Companies" stipulated by the competent authority as the company's reinvestment The basis of the business is to grasp the relevant business and financial status.
+In addition, in order to improve the supervision and management of the investment company, the company has formulated the "Supervision and Management Measures for Subsidiaries" in the internal control system., inventory and financial management to formulate relevant norms, the company also regularly conducts audit operations, and establishes a relevant operational risk mechanism, so that the company's reinvestment business can maximize its effectiveness.

-(2) The main reason for the profit or loss of the reinvested business in the most recent year and the improvement plan
+(2) Main reasons for profit or loss of reinvested business in the most recent year and improvement plan